How many refugees come to the US every month?

 Around 7.63K people in October 2024.
 The US refugee system helps people fleeing persecution due to race, religion, nationality, political opinion, or membership in a social group to resettle in the US.
 Unlike asylum seekers who apply for protection after arriving in the US or at its borders, refugees apply from outside the country.
 If approved, they undergo security screenings and health checks before being resettled by various agencies.

-Between November 2023 and October 2024, around 100K new refugees arrived in the United States, compared to approximately 65.2K in the previous 12-month period.
-This is more than double the number of refugees arriving in the United States.
+Between November 2023 and October 2024, around 100K new refugees arrived in the US, compared to approximately 65.2K in the previous 12-month period.

 In Oct 2024